-It is not too late to have your trip planned by a local!
+It is not too late to have your trip planned by one of our local experts!
 This is the best way to guarantee you see everything (and then some) while you concentrate on booking other things.

-ViaHero surveys its users on their travel preferences (museums? foodie? hiking?) and then has a local plan a personalized trip for them, packed with insider tips and off the beaten path suggestions.
+ViaHero surveys its users on their travel preferences (museums? food? hiking?) and then has a local Hero plan a personalized trip for them, packed with insider tips and off the beaten path suggestions.